SummaryRead the full fact sheet

 - Women should have about 2 litres (8 cups) of fluids a day, and men about 2.6 litres (10 cups).

-- Women who are pregnant or breastfeeding need more fluid each day than other women.
+- People who are pregnant or breastfeeding need more fluid each day than usual.

 - Dehydration can happen when the body’s fluids are low.
 It can be life threatening, especially to babies, children and the elderly.